ibm-cloud-architecture/icp-backup/docs/backup_restore_using_ark_and_restic.md

 ### Step 4.
 Configure Ark Setup

 Configure your kubectl client to access your IKS deployment.
 From the Ark root directory, edit the file config/ibm/05-ark-backupstoragelocation.yaml file.
 Add your COS keys as a Kubernetes Secret named cloud-credentials as shown below.
 Be sure to update <access_key_id> and <secret_access_key> with the value from your IBM COS service credentials.
 The remaining changes in the file are in the section showing the BackupStorageLocation resource named default.
 Configure access to the bucket arkbucket (or whatever you called yours) by editing the spec.objectstore.bucket section of the file.
 Edit the COS region and s3URL to match your choices.
-The file should look something like this when done:

 ```
 apiVersion: v1